 So, all those lovely flavours of roses, peaches, rosemary, and pine as well as the unpleasant aromas of rotten fruit, garbage and other less pleasant things I will not mention but leave you to imagine, are actually aromas, not tastes.

 Everything you think you can taste is actually smell.

 Also, everything you can smell you are technically tasting; your body is actually absorbing the aroma chemicals to be able to identify them.

-Now in both Taste and Smell we have flavour thresholds; we are more susceptible to some things than others.
+Now in both Taste and Smell, we have flavour thresholds; we are more susceptible to some things than others.
 This is why when tasting someone will instantaneously be able to identify certain notes and others can't pick them out at all.
-Same goes for tastes, to someone a wine will be overly sweet and to others not at all.
+The same goes for tastes, to someone a wine will be overly sweet and to others not at all.

 There are tests we can do to work out our personal thresholds, which allow us to understand how we taste in comparison to others, such as PTC chemical strips to detect bitterness.